-We recognizes the need to turnaround the review of applications quickly, the need of contractors to keep up with their construction schedule and, most importantly, the need for businesses to begin operating as soon as possible.
+We recognize the need to turnaround the review of applications quickly, the need of contractors to keep up with their construction schedule and, most importantly, the need for businesses to begin operating as soon as possible.
 With that in mind, the Building Division is always looking for ways to help applicants navigate through the permitting process.

 Building Construction Hours